 Do I know who God is?

 Behind the question, why is the God I read about, not the God I see, typically lies this reasoning: God is not acting like I think He should or need Him too.
 He didn’t come through.
 Maybe there is a situation you prayed about for months, and the outcome was different from what you were desiring.
 Perhaps you have always had this internal struggle with how God connects in your reality.
-Maybe you want to know; you don’t know how and you desire more than the clique, “Pray this prayer, and you will be fine.”
+Maybe you want to know; you don’t know how, and you desire more than the clique, “Pray this prayer, and you will be fine.”
 Do you know who God is?
 Who has changed, the nature, character, and wisdom of God… or… you?

 Who God Is.

 I grew up in a Christian home.
 Both of my parents are Christians, my dad is a deacon at my home church, and my mom has always worked in some capacity with kids at church.
 All of my brothers are Christians; one is in full-time ministry as well.
-I never recall a time where conversations about Jesus and the Christian faith were not a part of my life.
+I never recall a time when conversations about Jesus and the Christian faith were not a part of my life.
 I was genuinely saved at the young age of six years old.
-To be clear, “saved” means that you have come to point where you admitted you are a sinner in need of saving from your sins which separate you from a right relationship with God.
+To be clear, “saved” means that you have come to the point where you admitted you are a sinner in need of saving from your sins which separate you from a right relationship with God.
 You have believed in your heart and confessed with your mouth that Jesus is Lord.
 He is Lord of your life, the old has gone, and the new has come (2 Corinthians 5:17).

 Growing up in a Christian home did not make me a Christian.
 Think about this: every single person who has been transformed by the Gospel of Jesus Christ has had a personal encounter with it.
 Do you know who God is?
 Think about the conversation between Jesus and Nicodemus from John 3.
 What was Nicodemus’ struggle?
-He couldn’t separate the Jesus he thought he knew or wanted Him to be, from the actual Jesus sitting right in front of Him.
+He couldn’t separate the Jesus he thought he knew or wanted Him to be from the actual Jesus sitting right in front of Him.

 Life is hard, no doubt.
-There have been (and will be) seasons in my own life that I ask, “God, what are doing right now?”
+There have been (and will be) seasons in my own life when I ask, “God, what are doing right now?”
 Typically these are requested in hard and difficult seasons.
 This does not mean God doesn’t care or is absent from your reality.
-Just because my thoughts about God may change or the way I perceive Him may change, doesn’t mean God changes.
+Just because my thoughts about God may change or the way I perceive Him may change doesn’t mean God changes.
 Pursue Him with all your heart.
 Seek to know Him honestly; you won’t regret it.